bmurfield/Employee-Tracker/README.md

 ## Installation

 Files can be cloned from my github repository.
 Run 'npm i' to install the decessary Node apps to make the tracker work.
 Then log into PostgreSQL with 'psql -U postgres'.
 Then enter your password.
 This can be altered in the .env file.
 Mine is provided there for ease of use.
 Next run the schema.sql file to create the database.
-This is done with '\i/db/schema.sql'.
-To add employees to the table run the seeds.sql file with '\i/db/seeds.sql'.
+This is done with '\i /db/schema.sql'.
+To add employees to the table run the seeds.sql file with '\i /db/seeds.sql'.
 Lastly to run the inquirer node app exit out of PostgreSQL with '\q' and type 'node src/app.js'.

 ## Usage